Tutorial¶

 Note that the detector (timing) offset from the datafile are used, and not the offsets from the public database.

-Coincidences can be reconstructed analoguous to ESD Events:
+Coincidences can be reconstructed analogous to ESD Events:

 >>> import tables